h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/calibrate_model.rst

 The ``calibrate_model`` option is disabled by default.
 When enabled, the calibrated probabilities will be appended to the frame with the original prediction.

-Note that when this option is enabled, then you must also specify the calibration dataframe (specified with `calibrate_frame <calibrate_frame.html>`__) that will be used for Platt scaling.
+Note that when this option is enabled, then you must also specify the calibration dataframe (specified with `calibration_frame <calibration_frame.html>`__) that will be used for Platt scaling.
 A best practice is to split the original dataset into training and calibration sets.

 Refer to the following for more information about Platt scaling: